 Illinois utilities joined the National Electric Highway Coalition (NEHC), committing to create a network of direct current fast charging (DCFC) stations connecting major highway systems from the Atlantic Coast to the Pacific of the United States.
 NEHC utility members agree to ensure efficient and effective fast charging deployment plans that enable long distance EV travel, avoiding duplication among coalition utilities, and complement existing corridor DCFC sites.
 For more information, including a list of participating utilities and states, see the NEHC website.

-The Illinois Environmental Protection Agency (IEPA) offers rebates to residents for the purchase or lease of a new or pre-owned EV.
+The Illinois Environmental Protection Agency (IEPA) offers rebates to residents for the purchase of a new or pre-owned EV.
 Rebates amounts are available according to the following schedule:

-IEPA also offers rebates of $1,500 to Illinois residents for the purchase of a new electric motorcycle after July 1, 2022.
+IEPA also offers rebates of $1,500 to Illinois residents for the purchase of an electric motorcycle.
 EV owners must apply for the rebate within 90 days of purchasing or leasing and registering the EV in Illinois.
 Applicants may only receive one rebate in a 10-year period.
 Rebate award amounts may not exceed the purchase price of the vehicle.
+Low-income applicants will be given funding priority.
 Additional restrictions apply.
-For more information, see the IEPA Climate and Equitable Jobs Act website.
+For more information, see the IEPA EV Rebate website.

 (Reference Public Act 102-0662)